Laptop battle

 A laptop battle is a competitive event for an electronic musician to match their skills against others.
-Competition rules limit equipment to a laptop computer and an external pointing device (mouse).
-Some competitions allow external hardware, usually a single MIDI controller (this set-up is very similar to those used for live PA).
+Founded in Seattle, Washington in 2003 by Zach Huntting and Kris Moon of the Fourthcity Arts Collective, in collaboration with Steven Ford, and inspired in part by Liz Revision's Laptop Cage Match held in Chicago in 2002, the format caught on quickly and spread worldwide.
+Within 5 years, there were chapters in the UK, Germany, Italy, France, Japan, New Zealand, Puerto Rico, Canada and across the US.
+US-based chapters spread from Seattle to Philadelphia, Brooklyn, Boston, DC, Miami, Dallas, Atlanta, Austin, LA, San Francisco, Portland and more.
+Competition rules vary based on local chapter.
+The original rules limited contestants to a small area and limit equipment to a laptop computer with one external MIDI controller and a soundcard (this set-up is very similar to those used for live PA).
 There are typically three or four rounds, following a single elimination bracket or similar structure.
 Each round consists of a number of head-to-head matches between two randomly selected participants.
 Rules vary, but typically the competitors are allowed two to three minutes on stage to play their individual compositions.
 Stage presence is often a key element for judging, in addition to technical finesse and an ability to engage the audience.

 A panel of judges decide which contestant advances to the next round, single elimination style.
 Usually, there are no restrictions on the type of material performed other than it must be the competitor's original creation.
 This aids in providing a distinction from DJ battles, wherein competitors play music created by others.
 Musical genres vary widely, with tendencies towards intelligent dance music, glitch, experimental electronica, mashups, house and technoid.
+Notable judges have included edIT & Boreta from Glitch Mob, Richard Devine from Warp/Schematic, Robotspeak, Daedelus, Dave Pezzner, Starkey, Mochipet, and Mickey T from the Drum Machine Museum.

-Various local and national laptop battles have garnered the attention of electronic music and sound design production sponsors, such as Ableton, Mackie, and Native Instruments.
+Various local and national laptop battles have garnered the attention of electronic music and sound design production sponsors, such as Ableton, Mackie, Rane, M-Audio, Cycling '74, MixMeister Technologies, Vestax, Propellerheads, and Native Instruments, as well as Intel, SXSW, AMODA, Soy Clothing, Digidesign, Decibel Festival, SFSU, Vice Magazine and others..
 Sponsor products are often included in competition prizes.
-Laptop battles are becoming a worldwide phenomenon with battles organized in Germany, the United Kingdom, Japan, New Zealand, and Italy.
+Laptop battles are becoming a worldwide phenomenon and have greatly contributed to the growth and acceptance of the laptop as a musical instrument and digitally produced music in general.